Skip to content

 Offer and Acceptance

 Offer and acceptance are the cornerstones of any contractual relationship since it initiates the formation of a contract.
 One party must first make an offer to another party.
-Essentially, an offer is a promise to do business with the other party, provided they accept their offer.
+Essentially, an offer is a promise to do business with the other party, provided they accept the offer.
 Additionally, offers need to contain the base-level terms of the contract.

 The person making the offer must also have an intention to be legally bound by the agreement, should the other party accept the offer.

 The next step requires one party to accept the offer they receive.
 When the offer is accepted, the contract may become enforceable.
 You can consider the acceptance requirement as your ascent to the proposed offer.
-A party can accept an offer in writing, verbally or even through your conduct.
+A party can accept an offer in writing, verbally or even through its conduct.
 Acceptance can signal your intention for the contract to bind you.

 For example, without verbally accepting an order, a supplier can deliver goods to another party and request payment.
-The performance of those functions signifies that they have accepted the original order and intended to be bound by the contract.
+The performance of those functions signifies that they have accepted the original order and intend to be bound by the contract.

 Continue reading this article below the form